-“אוֹר זָרֻעַ לַצַּדִּיק; וּלְיִשְׁרֵי-לֵב שִׂמְחָה.” (תהילים צ"ז:י"א)
+“אוֹר זָרֻעַ לַצַּדִּיק; וּלְיִשְׁרֵי-לֵב שִׂמְחָה.”

 “Light is sown for the righteous, and joy for the upright in heart.”
 (Psalm 97:11)

-Based on this verse, the Talmud (Ta’anit 15a) concludes that while the tzaddik (the righteous) has light, the yashar (the upright) is blessed with joy.
+Based on this verse, the Talmud in Ta’anit 15a makes the following conclusion: the tzaddik (the righteous) has light, but the yashar (the upright) is blessed with joy.
 Why is this?

-Since tzaddikim spend their lives combatting evil inclinations, they are not able to feel the joy of their enlightened path.
-By fulfilling God’s Will through Torah and mitzvot, they acquire this ‘planted’ light, whose benefits they reap at the time of reward.
+Since tzaddikim spend their lives laboring to overcome evil inclinations, they are unable to experience the joy of their enlightened path.
+By fulfilling God’s Will through Torah and mitzvot, they acquire this “planted” light, whose benefits they will reap at the time of reward.
 It is through the Torah’s light that they will merit the joy of the future world, enjoying the splendor of the Shechinah in the World to Come.
 “Light is sown for the righteous.”

-(Adapted from Olat Re’iyah vol. II p.
+(Adapted from Olat Re’iyah vol. II, p.
 17)